ivanzindc/pdsnd_github/README.md

 I added a matplotlib visualization of busiest locations for chosen filters.
 It will be produced in a separate window if your terminal allows GUI.

-An example for unfiltered NYC data can be viewed at
+This is an example plot for unfiltered NYC data:

 ![Top 5 Most Used Bike Stations](images/top5_stations.png)

 *Figure: Combined start+end trip counts for the five busiest stations.*